 Can I remove my personal information from the roll?

 You can ask for your name to be removed from the District Valuation Roll.
 Visit a Council Service Centre or phone us on 0800 920 029 or 09 401 5200.

 Where can I get more information about my valuation notice?

 Phone Quotable Value on 0800 787 284.
 Alternatively, go to QV’s website for online property information.

 What can I do if I disagree with the valuation?

 You can object if you do not think your valuation reflects the market value of your property.
 Talk to QV first by calling 0800 787284.
 If you are still concerned, you can make an official objection by completing the QV objection form online.
 Objections must be lodged within six weeks of valuation notices going out.
-Far North property owners need to lodge objections before 4 December 2019.
+The next revaluation is scheduled near the end of 2022, exact dates TBA.